Strict guidelines make condo loans more difficult to get

 Fannie Mae and Freddie Mac

-Fannie Mae has a list of eligible projects through its Property Eligibility Review Service (PERS), but many condos are also eligible through a limited-review process.
+Fannie Mae. one of the two major agencies that purchase loans on the secondary market, has a list of eligible projects through its Property Eligibility Review Service (PERS), but many condos are also eligible through a limited-review process.
 A prospective buyer must make a 10 percent downpayment on a primary residence or a 25 percent downpayment on a second home, and an HOA official or property manager must complete a lender questionnaire to qualify for a limited review.

 Like FHA condo loans, Fannie Mae requires owner occupation of more than half of the units.
 If the property is at least a year old, all planned amenities must be completed.
 For properties with more than 20 units, a single investor can own no more than 10 percent of the units.

-Freddie Mac is the other government-sponsored entity, or GSE, that issues condo loans.
-It has similar requirements to Fannie Mae and the two GSEs recently standardized their questionnaires to provide additional clarity for lenders and borrowers.
+Freddie Mac is the other agency that purchases what are called conforming mortgage loans, Freddie also issues condo loans.
+It has similar requirements to Fannie Mae and the two agencies have standardized their questionnaires to provide additional clarity for lenders and borrowers.

 U.S. Department of Veterans Affairs (VA)